natansima/w2-d5-dom-car-game/README.md

 1. game.js

-   1. Add the following property to the constructor:
+   1. Add the following properties to the constructor:

    ```
+    this.lives = 3;
     this.gameIsOver = false;
+    this.gameEndScreen = document.getElementById("game-end");
    ```

    2. After the for loop in the update() method add: